Skip to Main Content

 Manage Your Research Data: Publishing your dataset

 Research data play a crucial role in ensuring the reproducibility and transparency of scientific findings.
-They enable the reuse and re-analysis of data, as well as the integration of data from various sources, thereby opening up opportunities for further research and the generation of new knowledge.
+Enable the reuse and re-analysis of data, as well as the integration of data from various sources, thereby opening up opportunities for further research and the generation of new knowledge.
 Ideally, reusability encompasses the rights to download, copy, distribute, and automatically process the data, all without financial, technical, or legal barriers.
 Publishing research data also enhances their citability, thereby boosting the scientific reputation of the authors.

 benefits of sharing Data